-The target of the Computational Chemistry, Molecular Science and Technology community is the study of properties of matter referable to the characteristics of the nuclei considered as stable (though structured) entities and as (from weak to strong) aggregates of atoms and molecules.
+The target of the Computational Chemistry, Molecular Science and Technology community is the study of properties of the matter referable to the characteristics of the nuclei considered as stable (though structured) entities and as (from weak to strong) aggregates of atoms and molecules.
 The purpose of such study is to invest the knowledge developed in this way to build new science, innovation, technologies and services for social and economic growth.

 Accordingly, the engagement of the community in computation is addressed to a series of research activities, computer codes (either commercial or in-house implemented), database construction and management, data rendering and virtual reality handling.
-These activities are fragmented into a large number of laboratories that concur to carry out advanced modelling and simulations based on multi- scale and multi-physics approaches to reality starting, whenever is appropriate, from the nano-scale level.
+These activities are fragmented into a large number of laboratories that concur to carry out advanced modelling and simulations based on multi-scale and multi-physics approaches to reality starting, whenever is appropriate, from the nano-scale level.
 This means that there are several important applications and a large number of in-house developed methods and software packages with a high innovative potential that benefit from the efforts of a large number of researchers and may serve an even larger number of users.

 The success of the community is visible in the implementation of highly successful quantum chemistry packages (like Gamess, Gaussian, etc.), which are at present solid foundations of any determination of molecular structures and properties.
 Their applications range from materials design to photo-assisted processes rationalization and spectroscopic analytic studies.
-With the advent of the Grid more and more of these studies are becoming 'flagship applications' although the natural computational platforms are supercomputers.
+With the advent of the grid more and more of these studies are becoming "flagship applications" although the natural computational platforms are supercomputers.

-5.6.2 The Present Situation
+5.6.2 The present situation

-The Computational Chemistry, Molecular Science and Technology community is presently composed of two pan-European Grid VOs constituted during the final years of the EGEE project [EGEEP] (UNIPG and CYFRONET).
+The Computational Chemistry, Molecular Science and Technology community is presently composed of two pan-European grid VOs constituted during the final years of the EGEE project (UNIPG and CYFRONET) as can be seen at http://cic.gridops.org/index.php?section=home&page=volist:

-• Gaussian: mainly devoted to implementing and maintaining codes and to providing support on the Grid to computational chemists carrying out their research using commercial software (as is the popular Gaussian package) for predicting in an ab initio fashion the structure and the electronic properties of molecules and molecular aggregates.
+1. Gaussian: mainly devoted to implement and maintain codes and to provide support on the grid to computational chemists carrying out their research using commercial software (as is the popular Gaussian package) for predicting in an ab initio fashion the structure and the electronic properties of molecules and molecular aggregates.
 Related calculations are of invaluable help in applicative fields as spectroscopy, chemical analysis, materials, biochemistry, drug design, energy conversion and storage, etc.

-• CompChem: mainly devoted to implementing codes and providing support on the Grid to computational chemists carrying out their research by combining structural, dynamical and kinetics studies of chemical processes using components of ad hoc workflows linking ab initio calculations to the experimental signal.
+2. CompChem: mainly devoted to implement codes and provide support on the grid to computational chemists carrying out their research by combining structural, dynamical and kinetics studies of chemical processes using components of ad hoc workflows linking ab initio calculations to the experimental signal.
 The process was accompanied by the cooperation activities of some working groups of the Actions D23 and D37 funded by the European initiative COST.